 The room contains areas of continuous provision which are open ended, promote imaginative play and independence.
 The purpose of an effective continuous provision is to offer children a constant environment that is safe for them to explore whilst challenging their learning.
 It also allows children the freedom to explore and become independent in making choices.
 An important part of the EYFS is to support children in becoming active learners; continuous provision allows children to demonstrate this aspect and practitioners can closely observe this during their play.

 It also supports children’s learning and development across all seven areas and, just as importantly, the characteristics of effective learning (how children learn).
 We aim to provide natural resources that are real to the children and are meaningful to them.
 For example, we often have real food in our home corner and open ended dressing up such as scarves, hats, bags and fabric.

 We believe the journey to school begins from birth and that each phase of their early years is critical in setting them up to become confident, independent learners.
-We therefore promote independence within our Caterpillar Room, where children are trusted to use real resources such as china cups and plates in the role play area and they also serve themselves water from our dispensers and use real cutlery and china plates at meal times.
+We therefore promote independence within our Caterpillar Room, where children are trusted to use real resources such as china cups and plates in the role play area and they also use real cutlery and china plates at meal times.

 The Caterpillar Room staff pride themselves on the excellent relationships they build with our families as well as our children.
-They host regular meetings with parents in our Family Room to discuss children’s progress and development when they are a Focus Child and also a statutory 2 year check completed by the nursery.
+They offer regular discussions with parents to discuss children’s progress and development when they are a Focus Child and also a statutory 2 year check completed by the nursery.